Adding your Contacts

 Up to a maximum of 5,000 lines can be entered.
 Make sure that you are following the CSV format.

-Once you have entered the information into the text box, click Add.
-As before you will be taken to a Field matching screen, were you match the information just entered with the platform fields.
+After you enter the information into the text box, click Add.
+The platform takes you to the Field Matching screen, where you match the information with platform fields.